Buffer overflow: Executable space protection

-Executable space protection is an approach to buffer overflow protection which prevents execution of code on the stack or the heap.
+Executable space protection is an approach to buffer overflow protection that prevents execution of code on the stack or the heap.
 An attacker may use buffer overflows to insert arbitrary code into the memory of a program, but with executable space protection, any attempt to execute that code will cause an exception.

 Some CPUs support a feature called NX ("No eXecute") or XD ("eXecute Disabled") bit, which in conjunction with software, can be used to mark pages of data (such as those containing the stack and the heap) as readable and writable but not executable.

 Some Unix operating systems (e.g. OpenBSD, macOS) ship with executable space protection (e.g. W^X).
 Some optional packages include: